The Water Quality Advisory Committee provides expert advice on drinking water quality and public health.

 - Work closely with jurisdictional environmental health representatives as required in delivering on the above.

-In consultation with NHMRC, the Committee may source additional expertise to conduct its activities if needed.
+In consultation with NHMRC, the Committee may source additional expertise to conduct its activities if required.

-The Committee will report to Council of NHMRC.
-Appointments to the Committee will commence on 29 April 2022 and conclude on 31 December 2025.
+The Committee will report to the Council of NHMRC.
+Appointments to the Committee will commence on 27 January 2026 and conclude on 31 December 2028.

 The Committee work plan has been developed with input from Commonwealth and state/ territory agencies involved in water quality management, industry groups, water suppliers and the general public.